dolly19/BoothsAlgorithm/README.md

 The operations carried out by functions are as follows-

-1.isBinary()- check whether the given integer is binary or not.
+1. isBinary()- check whether the given integer is binary or not.

 2. binary()- Converts the number in binary format.

 3. twoscomplement()- Converts the negative number in twos complement form.

 4. add()- Used to add two binary strings.

 5. ARM()- Used to do an arithmetic right shift of the binary strings.

 6. boothMul()- Two numbers (Multiplier and Multiplicand) is passed, and then it uses all above functions to perform the booth's multiplication.